simbo/color-name-to-code/README.md

   - `'hex'` defines a hex value as output format
   - `'rgb'` defines a CSS `rgb(…)` value as output format
-  - `'array'` defines a numeric array of rgb values as output format
+  - `'array'` defines a numeric array of RGB values as output format

 - `fallback: boolean` (default: `true`)
    …tries to generate a color value from the given name input if a matching color